Fernando Alonso was run over in Switzerland

 The exact facts of the event are unknown, although they will appear in the near future.
 Alonso has, at least, bruises and possibly a fracture.
-According to various media outlets, Al-Asturian suffered a severe blow in the face, and his jaw and teeth were affected.
+According to various media outlets, Al-Astri was hit hard in the face, and his jaw and teeth were affected.
 Sources close to Asturian indicate that Alonso will be treated by a maxillofacial surgeon in Bern (Switzerland).

 Preparing for the season is in danger